-Cold symptoms tend to occur 1-3 days after exposure to the virus and may include:
+Cold symptoms tend to occur 1-3 days after exposure to the virus and may include the following:

 How long do colds last in babies?

-According to the Centers for Disease Control and Prevention, it is common for children to have 6-12 colds a year during infancy as their immune systems develop.
+According to the Centers for Disease Control and Prevention, it is common for children to have six to 12 colds a year during infancy as their immune systems develop.
 When there are no complications, colds typically resolve within 10-14 days.

 A cold typically lasts for 7 to 10 days.